MicrosoftDocs/appcenter-docs/docs/sdk/crashes/apple-common-methods-1.md

 This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occurred.

 > [!NOTE]
-> This method must only be used after `MSCrashes` has been started, it will always return `false` before start.
+> This method must only be used after `MSCrashes` has been started, it will always return `NO` or `false` before start.

 ### Details about the last crash